 Generators take planned outages to conduct periodic maintenance, to evaluate or diagnose operating issues, and to upgrade or repair various system.
-Similarly, transmission operators conduct periodic planned maintenance on transmission facilities, which generally reduces the
+Similarly, transmission operators conduct periodic planned maintenance on transmission facilities, which generally reduces the transmission capability of the system.
+MISO evaluates only the reliability effects of the planned outages, including conducting contingency and stability studies on planned outages.

-This figure excludes some less common voltages, such as 120 and 500 kV, and about four percent of total congestion value due to constraints that could not be classified according to voltage class.
+This figure excludes some less common voltages, such as 120 and 500 kV, and about six percent of total congestion value due to constraints that could not be classified according to voltage class.

-Participants tend to consolidate planned outages in shoulder months, assuming opportunity costs are lower of taking outages when load is mild and prices are relatively low.
+Participants tend to consolidate planned outages in shoulder-load months, assuming opportunity costs are lower if taking outages when load is mild, and prices are relatively low.
 However, this is not always true.
-Different participants may schedule multiple generation outages in a constrained area or transmission outages into the area at the same time without knowing what others are doing.
-Absent a reliability concern, MISO does not have the tariff authority to deny or postpone a planned outage, even when it will likely have substantial economic effects.
+Different participants may schedule multiple generation outages in a constrained area or schedule transmission outages into the area at the same time without knowing what others are doing.
+Absent a reliability concern, MISO does not have the Tariff authority to deny or postpone a planned outage, even when it will likely have substantial economic effects.

-Figure A92 provides a high-level evaluation of how uncoordinated planned outages may affect congestion.
-It shows the real-time congestion value incurred from January 2016 through May 2017.
-We identify the portion of the congestion on constraints substantially impacted by two or more planned outages that affected at least 10 percent of the constraints' flows.
-The maroon bars represent the congestion attributable to multiple planned generation outages, and the blue bars indicate the total congestion not attributable to planned generation outages.
-The diamonds indicate the percentage share of congestion was due to concurrent planned generation outages.
+Figure A97 provides a high-level evaluation of how uncoordinated planned outages may affect congestion.
+It shows the real-time congestion value incurred from January 2016 through December 2017.
+We identify the portion of the congestion on constraints substantially impacted by two or more planned generation outages that affected at least 10 percent of the constraints' flows.
+The maroon bars represent the congestion attributable to multiple planned generation outages, and the blue bars indicate the total congestion not attributable to concurrent planned generation outages.
+The diamonds indicate the percentage share of congestion that was due to concurrent planned generation outages.